Disorderly Conduct Defense

 Failure to disperse is a misdemeanor that applies when three or more people gather in a way that creates a substantial risk of harm and refuse to disperse after police orders.
 Penalties include up to 90 days in jail and a $1,000 fine.

-If you have been charged with disorderly conduct, contact McAleer Law today for a consultation.
+If you have been charged with disorderly conduct, contact Law Office of Erin Bradley McAleer today for a consultation.
 Our attorneys will evaluate the circumstances of your case and work to protect your record.